B-17 Ball Turret, Ammunition and the story of a Ball Turret Gunner Updated: 07 JAN 2011

 66 years after the crash he still remembers his part of World War II.
 Now he is 87!
 During his visit to Denmark in 2008 the film På sporet af Pot o´Gold was made.

 See ID+Lester Schrenk and his comments on B-17 Ammo.
-To make it easy for you his story of being a Ball Turret Gunner is right here, the same as in the pdf-file:
+See also Ammunition.
+His story of being a Ball Turret Gunner is right here, the same as in the pdf-file:

 BALL TURRET, by Lester Schrenk Dec.
 2000